ines/course-starter-python/docs/index.md

 ## What To Expect

 I hope that this thorough documentation will help you deploy, customize and troubleshoot your own Starter course.
+Although the Ines provides some read intructions in her `README.md` file, there were a few notes I wanted to add to it for my colleagues and others attempting to make their own course so that they can save time on troubleshooting.

 You will be working with different file types including `.md` (and potentially `.rmd`), `.json`, `.py` and `.txt`.
 You may need to know _some_ html for additional customization, however by no means in depth.